Mdsuhail5/bfsi-ocr_project/README.md

 - [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) for optical character recognition
 - [Hugging Face](https://huggingface.co/) for BERT models and transformers
 - [Plotly](https://plotly.com/) for interactive visualizations

-## 📞 Support
-For support, please open an issue in the GitHub repository or contact the maintenance team.